Indian shares close flat as financials offset energy gains

 However, concerns remain as several economists have warned about the impact of the second coronavirus wave on economic growth in the current quarter.

-Losses in heavyweight financial and information technology stocks also weighed on the indexes, with top private-sector lender HDFC Bank and software services firm Infosys Ltd falling 0.5% and 0.6%, respectively.
+Losses in heavyweight financial and information technology stocks also weighed on the indexes, with top private-sector lender HDFC Bank (HDBK.NS) and software services firm Infosys Ltd (INFY.NS) falling 0.5% and 0.6%, respectively.

-Countering those declines, conglomerate Reliance Industries Ltd and Tata Steel Ltd gained 1.5% and 2.1%, respectively.
+Countering those declines, conglomerate Reliance Industries Ltd (RELI.NS) and Tata Steel Ltd (TISC.NS) gained 1.5% and 2.1%, respectively.
 Reliance shares have risen for six straight sessions.

 Our Standards: The Thomson Reuters Trust Principles.